xuanvietchu/Cap-Comps/README.md

 - What factors make a comparable property relevant

 These explanations are then summarized using Gemini.

+Tradeoffs:

+- The more trees being passed into Gemini, the better the explanation will be.
+- This come at the cost of response time from Gemini
+- For a 10 minutes demo, only the top 5 most similar trees out of 300 trees are passed into Gemini.

 ### Baseline for Future Work